Orioles losing streak reaches 19 with 14-8 loss to Angels

 TRAINER’S ROOM

 Angels: Nine-time All-Star OF Mike Trout is making progress his bid to return from a right calf strain that’s kept him sidelined since May 18.
-“He’s actually coming through these workouts a little bit better, but he’s not ready,” manager Joe Maddon said. … OF Justin Upton was kept out with soreness in his calf.
+“He’s actually coming through these workouts a little bit better, but he’s not ready,” Maddon said. … OF Justin Upton was kept out with soreness in his calf.

 Orioles: SS Jorge Mateo left early with lower back discomfort. … It’s been a rocky summer for RH reliever Hunter Harvey, whose nine appearances were sandwiched between stints on the injured list.
 Out with a back strain since July 3, Harvey threw an inning for Triple-A Norfolk on Saturday night and will have to pitch again — and maybe again — before ending his rehab assignment.
-“We will reassess after his next outing,” manager Brandon Hyde said.
+“We will reassess after his next outing,” Hyde said.

 UP NEXT